 Eliminating Community Property

-One of the first issues that typically comes up in premarital agreements is whether or not you are going to have community property during the marriage.
+One of the first issues that typically comes up in premarital agreements in Texas is whether or not you are going to have community property during the marriage.

 Temporary Spousal Support

-Another issue that frequently comes up in prenuptial agreements is whether or not you are going to have alimony or temporary spousal support.
+Another issue that frequently comes up in Texas prenup agreements is whether or not you are going to have alimony or temporary spousal support.